Rockmaclu/haskell-refactor-tool/README.md

 ### Modes
 Two main modes:
-* Manual.
+* Interactive.
 Accept or deny a sorted list of refactors manually.
 * SA (Simulated Annealing).
 Automatic code refactor using SA algorithm.
-(Still not done)
+(Still not tested correctly)
+* Random.
+Automatic code Refactor using random algorithm.

 ### Limits.
 * Can only refactor a few types of code-smells.
 This is caused because there are not a lot of posible refactors and can be fixed if other tools is used or developing new refactors for Haskell-Tools.